afcarl/Adv-Big-Data-Analytics/README.md

   ```python
   tfidf.saveAsTextFile("tf-idf-output")
   ```
-10. The final output is stored in the `tf-idf-output` folder
+10. The final output is stored in the `tf-idf-output` folder.